ApplETS/Notre-Dame/CONTRIBUTING.md

   - `version: Major`: used when a complete UI redesign is done or when a complete rewrite is done in the project;
   - `version: Minor`: used when adding a feature in the application;
   - `version: Patch`: used when no feature was added to the project.
-This includes refactoring, patchs, bugfix, etc.
+This includes refactoring, patches, bug fixes, etc.

 ## Pull Request Process